Achan40/Api_Req_Data/README.md

 The instance object .endpoints() will list the available endpoints within the API HTTP key.
 Optional arguements (HTTP_BASE, HTTP_ID, HTTP_key) can be used to change the HTTP base, ID and key.

+The instance object .getcsv() requires the endpoint arguement, fetching the data for that endpoint from the API.
+It also has the same optional arguements as .endpoints() with the endtion of time_range, see the values time_range can take in the [API documentation](https://iexcloud.io/docs/api/). .getcsv() will output a csv file into your working directory